ElizaBuff/UFOs/README.md

 Louise's biggest concern is likely her funding goal.
 Would it be possible to reduce her funding goal to increase her chances of success?
 The data suggests- yes!
 Although cutting her budget from 10,000 to 5,000 could increase the likehood of her success from 50% to 70%, that is a substantial cut which could negatively impact the quality of her play.
 What would her chances of success be if her goal was 9,000 or 8,000?
 I would want to narrow the Outcomes vs Goals graph to funding goals of 0 to 11,000 and break down the percentage of success by increments of 500.
 This would help me make better suggestions than cutting her goal from 10,000 to 5,000.

 Another factor I am interested in is the amount of an average donation.
 Once Louise sets a funding goal, it would be helpful to know how much she should ask backers for.
 Should she put her time and energy into finding many backers to make smaller donation or a few backers into making larger donations?
 A line graph comparing successful/failed campagins by number of backers and average donation could help Louise make better decisions about who she will ask to fund her play.

+Dropdown menu – helpful for states, countryies, and shapes A list of possible shapes
+A printout of what was searched and the number of sightings for that input